LucaReggiannini/revshellAirgap/README.md

 # revshellAirgap (PoC)

-revshellAirgap is a proof of concept showing a lab technique to enstablish an interactive Reverse Shell on a network-isolated Windows host with no Internet access.
-This is for educational, authorized testing only.
-Do not use on systems you do not own or have explicit permission to test.
+revshellAirgap is a proof of concept showing a technique to establish an interactive Reverse Shell on a network-isolated Windows host with no Internet access.

+## Responsible use notice
+These materials are provided for educational and research purposes.
+Any testing or use must be limited to systems, networks, or devices owned by the user, or to environments where explicit permission to test has been granted.
+Guidance that could facilitate unauthorized or harmful activity will not be provided.
+The “Setup used” section lists development prerequisites for the specific hardware shown and intentionally omits operational configuration details to avoid promoting misuse; adaptation guidance for other devices will not be provided.
+Requests for assistance regarding the use or setup of this PoC will be ignored.

 ## Demo